jheidel/cms-uploader/README.md

 There are three ways to do this.

  1. Change nothing.
 When you run cms-uploader, you will be prompted.
- 2. Generate a password file and specify it in cms-uploader.py
+ 2. Create a password file and specify it in cms-uploader.py (as described below)
  3. Add your netid and password to cms-uploader.py *(BAD PRACTICE)*

 ### Creating a password file